 Would I recommend it?
 Absolutely no chance, if you already own one and unable to return it, I feel sorry for you.

-The iOTA BASE Desktop PC is exclusively only available to purchase on .
-The RRP for this PC is £299.99.
+If you want the iOTA BASE Desktop PC for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £299.99.

 I purchased this product myself and decided to write a review. iOTA didn’t send me the product or know about this review until published.